ajinkyacodes/javascript-apps/README.md

 - CSS
 - HTML

+## JS Unconventional Calculator
+This is a basic conventional calculator built using JavaScript.
+- JavaScript
+- CSS
+- HTML

 ### ABOUT ME
 My name is Ajinkya.
 I am a Laravel Developer.
 You can visit my website [ajinkyacodes.com](https://ajinkyacodes.com) for more info.